David-Grim/CSE183-project/README.md

 Clicking on Profile will bring users to their profile page, showing their name, avatar icon, and bio.
 This page contains an “Edit Profile” button, which will allow the user to edit one’s avatar and bio.
 Profile functionality was implemented to give the user a unique profile they can edit freely to better reflect themselves.
-A comment history feature was added to allow the user (and any other visiting their profile) to view what comments that user has made, complete with a link to the specific song the comment was made.
+A comment history feature was added to allow the user (and any other user visiting their profile) to view what comments that user has made, complete with a link to the specific song the comment was made.

 Users navigating through song lyrics will be able to click on the lyrics themselves, where they will be prompted to add comments on these if they so choose.
 The heart of our website’s discussion functionality lay here.
-Clicking on lyrics will create a drop-down post section, where one may comment on the lyrics.
+Clicking on lyrics will create a drop-down JavaScript post section, where one may comment on the lyrics.
 After posting the comment, the comment will be available to view by all other users on the site, along with a reply functionality, the user’s avatar and name, and an up-vote/down-vote system, allowing users to interact with one another.
 Replies to a comment can also be replied to, as well as up-voted/down-voted.

-As well as the main interactivity our website offers, we also use URL signing and INSERT EXPLANATION HERE for our site’s security.
+As well as the main interactivity our website offers, we also use URL signing in regards to our profile editing and comment posting for our site’s security.

 There were, unfortunately, a few bugs we were unable to fix with the encroaching deadlines.
 As previously explained, we encountered numerous errors on hosting the site.
 As such, the site is only accessible through the git repository for the time being.
-Ideally we would have more time to fix such issues.One problem that may frustrate potential users occurs in the profile editing section.
+Ideally we would have more time to fix such issues.
+One problem that may frustrate potential users occurs in the profile editing section.
 When editing a profile, our files overwrite whatever is placed (and what isn’t placed) in the profile.
 For example, if you were to edit your profile to add a new avatar icon and saved the changes, your bio would be deleted, since you did not edit the bio as well, and vice versa.